Lamar Jackson, Ravens hold on to beat Cincinnati 27-24. Bengals 0-2 for second straight year

 Jackson was 24 for 33 for 237 yards.
-He ran for 54 more, and Edwards — with more chances because of a season-ending Achilles tendon injury to J.K.
-Dobbins — picked up 62 yards on 10 carries.
+He ran for 54 more, and Gus Edwards — with more chances because of Dobbins’ season-ending torn Achilles tendon — picked up 62 yards on 10 carries.

+“Lamar played winning football.
+He got in a rhythm early, hit some passes and made some huge plays throwing the ball down the field,” Baltimore coach John Harbaugh said.

-Bengals quarterback Joe Burrow, looking as if he might still be suffering the effects of a calf injury in training camp, finished 27 for 41 for 222 yards and two TDs after passing for just 86 last week in the season-opening loss to Cleveland.
+Burrow, who limped off the field after throwing off his back foot for a short touchdown late in the game, finished 27 for 41 for 222 yards and two TDs after passing for just 86 last week in the season-opening loss to Cleveland.

+He said he’d have to see how his calf feels over the next two days before knowing whether it would affect his availability.

+“It’s not what we were planning on, not what you want to do at all, but we’ll bounce back,” Burrow said.
+“That’s what we do.
+That’s all there is to it.”

 Burrow hooked up with Tee Higgins for a 4-yard touchdown on third-and-goal to cut the deficit to three with 3:28 left in the game.